victorcana/PANAS/README.md

 The **single-copy** or **multiple-copy** directory has information for each pairwise species comparison.
 For example:
 If the analysis performed pairwise comparison of genes from three species (genes_speciesA vs genes_speciesB; genes_speciesB vs genes_speciesC; genes_speciesA vs genes_speciesC), the directory would contain the following subdirectories "genes_speciesA-genes_speciesB", "genes_speciesB-genes_speciesC" and "genes_speciesA-genes_speciesC".

-After running SANSRAPI.sh, your directory should look like this:
+After running PANAS.sh, your directory should look like this:

 ```
 -bash-4.4$ tree